-Since 2015 I have been an editor of the Australian Journal of Public Administration and I sit on the editorial boards of several journals including: Public Administration Review; Public Administration; Public Management Review; International Journal of Public Administration; Policy Design and Practice; and Halduskultuur: The Estonian Journal of Administrative Culture and Digital Governance.
+Since 2015 I have been an editor of the Australian Journal of Public Administration and I sit on the editorial boards of several journals including: Public Administration Review; Public Administration; Public Management Review; International Journal of Public Administration; Policy Design and Practice; Global Public Policy and Governance (launching 2021) and Halduskultuur: The Estonian Journal of Administrative Culture and Digital Governance.
 In 2018, I joined the Apolitical Future of Government Editorial Board.
 Previously I was a member of the editorial boards of Journal of Management & Organization, Teaching Public Administration and Canadian Journal of Public Administration.
 I regularly review for leading journals in the field.

 My teaching focuses on management issues in the public sector and the challenges faced by contemporary leaders in pursuit of public purpose.
-I have worked extensively with experienced professionals from across the world in both executive education and postgraduate programs.
-As a keen observer of international practice in public management, I have had the opportunity to provide expert advice to a range of policy makers including in Australia, Chile, Bhutan, New Zealand, the United States of America, Vietnam, China and Singapore.
+I have worked extensively with experienced professionals from across the world in both executive education and postgraduate programs and have been recognised for teaching excellence through various college, university and national level awards.
+As a keen observer of international practice in public management, I have had the opportunity to provide expert advice to a range of policy makers including in Australia, Chile, Bhutan, New Zealand, the United States of America, Vietnam, Canada, China and Singapore.

 In 2019, I co-authored a major research paper to inform the work of the Independent Review of the Australian Public Service: 2030 and Beyond: Getting the Work of Government Done.

 Together my various activities across research, education and engagement seek to better understand how government works and to contribute to improving the outcomes of those activities.